I-rocha/KNN-Using-BagOfWords/README.md

 ## Data
 In this case was used 2 bag of words: *alt.altheism.txt* and *talk.politics.misc.txt*.
 But there is more data that could be added or used instead, these data can be extract from *raw_data/raw_data.rar*
 In code, the 2 variables for training e 2 variables for test representes these two texts
+*BagOfWords.py* contains the entire code

 ## Output